cheery/snakelisp/README.md

 The `.blip` specification is work in progress.
 There's early alpha reference implementation in the `blip.py` for python.

+Obligatory XKCD reference: how do you solve issues with existing and competing fileformats that partially overlap and generally do a poor job?
+Why you create a new file format, of course.

 ## Syntax

 The language is using a variation of the list notation, common for lisp family of the languages.
 The B-expression may be a list, symbol, marker or a binary blob.
 Every B-expression may hold a label or an uid -string.